Bristol Cathedral: Architecture

 Bristol Cathedral is a grade I listed building which shows a range of architectural styles and periods.
-Tim Tatton-Brown writes of the 14th century eastern arm as "one of the most interesting and splendid structures in this country".
+The 14th century eastern arm has been described as "one of the most interesting and splendid structures in this country".

 Specifications

-Most of the medieval stonework, is made from limestone taken from quarries around Dundry and Felton with Bath stone being used in other areas.
+Most of the medieval stonework is made from limestone taken from quarries around Dundry and Felton with Bath stone being used in other areas.
 The two-bay Elder Lady Chapel, which includes some Purbeck Marble, lies to the north of the five-bay aisled chancel or presbytery.
 The Eastern Lady Chapel has two bays, the sacristy one-bay and the Berkeley Chapel two bays.
 The exterior has deep buttresses with finials to weathered tops and crenellated parapets with crocketed pinnacles below the Perpendicular crossing tower.

 The west front has two large flanking three-stage towers.
 On the rear outer corners of the towers are octagonal stair turrets with panels on the belfry stage.
 Between the towers is a deep entrance arch of six orders with decorative Purbeck Marble colonnettes and enriched mouldings to the arch.
 The tympanum of the arch contains an empty niche.

 Hall Church

 The eastern end of Bristol Cathedral is highly unusual for a number of reasons.
-Firstly, it was conceived as a "hall church", meaning that the aisles are the same height as the choir.
+Firstly, it was conceived as a hall church, meaning that the aisles are the same height as the choir.
 While a feature of German Gothic architecture, this is rare in Britain, and Bristol cathedral is the most significant example.
 In the 19th century, G. E. Street designed the nave along the same lines.
 The effect of this elevation means that there are no clerestory windows to light the central space, as is usual in English Medieval churches.
 The north and south aisles employ a unique manner where the vaults rest on tie beam style bridges supported by pointed arches.
 All the internal light must come from the aisle windows which are accordingly very large.
 In the choir, the very large window of the Lady chapel is made to fill the entire upper part of the wall, so that it bathes the vault in daylight, particularly in the morning.

 Because of the lack of a clerestory, the vault is comparatively low, being only about half the height of that at Westminster Abbey.
 The interior of the cathedral appears wide and spacious.
 The architectural historian Nikolaus Pevsner wrote of the early 14th-century choir of Bristol that "from the point of view of spatial imagination" it is not only superior to anything else in England or Europe but "proves incontrovertibly that English design surpasses that of all other countries" at that date.